SomeMinecraftModder/osdev/README.md

 │       └───grub
 ├───kernel # Files directly related to the OS/kernel, like the kernel panic or the kernel itself.
 ├───libc # A small LibC used by various components on the OS.
-└───os-image.iso # Bootable file which includes the OS and the Grub bootloader.
+└───os-image.iso # Bootable file created after successful build. which includes the OS and the Grub bootloader.
 ```